-History of Aviator Sunglasses
+FAQ About Aviator Sunglasses

-Let’s begin with the face shape.
-Luckily, the aviator style is pretty versatile.
+Aviator sunglasses don’t always look conventionally good on all face types, and there is more than one type of aviator style frame.
+The aviator style is pretty versatile.
 Its mixture of hard and soft lines means that it works well on nearly every face shape.
 But generally, speaking, aviators look best on diamond, heart, oval, and square faces.
 Aviators aren’t typically recommended for people with rounder or narrower faces.

 If that sounds like you, but you don’t want to miss out on the aviator craze, then don’t fret.
 Style is an art, not a science, and these recommendations are only based on enhancing conventionally attractive facial features.
 The easiest way to see if aviator sunglasses suit you is to try some on.
 You won’t know until you try.
 Learn more.